 Day Four: October 30th, Galway, Ireland

 We were able to, what I consider, sleep in until around 10 a.m.
 Check-out was at 11, so we got out efficiently and quickly because we were on our way to the Heuston Train Station.
 To get there, we took a short Tram car ride–it’s like an above-ground and cleaner subway–and by chance, we crossed paths with a young woman name Dale.
 She’s a Tennessee native on vacation for two-and-a-half months.
-She assured us that we were on the right one, since we got a little uneasy with the whole subway mix-up back in New York.
+She assured us that we were on the right one since we got a little uneasy with the whole subway mix-up back in New York.
 From day one, we’ve been noticing how friendly everyone is here, even the tourists too.
-We’ve been told different about the tourists.
+We’ve been told differently about the tourists.

-Anyway, we took the Luas Tram car to, not only to catch our train to long-anticipated Galway, but to meet up with Emylee’s long-time online friend, Brendan.
+Anyway, we took the Luas Tram car to, not only to catch our train to long-anticipated Galway but to meet up with Emylee’s long-time online friend, Brendan.
 He’s as bubbly and Irish as I’m fair-skinned and redheaded (I am those things, in case you don’t know what I look like).
-While having a bit of SuperMac’s, Emylee introduced Moriah and I, we sat right down, and got right down to learning what Brendan’s been up to.
+While having a bit of SuperMac’s, Emylee introduced Moriah and me, we sat right down and got right down to learning what Brendan’s been up to.
 He still writes (Emylee told us he’s a published author), he’s been performing in a variety of things, Brendan and his boyfriend, Gustavo, are going on strong seven months in counting, and he came to the train station with a huge hangover.

 With some coffee and ice cream, we managed to gab the morning and early afternoon down to the last twenty minutes before us, girls, had to board the 2:05 p.m. train on its A coach.
 This was the last car at the very end.
 But because we booked them ahead we got special seating with a table and extra room for our stuff.

 It was a peaceful ride down to Galway.
 We were expected to arrive just before 5 p.m.
 For the first hour, it was rather quiet since we had to catch up on our personal writing, social media, and what-not.
-I spent it journaling any access things I haven’t done the last couple days.
+I spent it journaling any access things I haven’t done the last couple of days.
 It’s amazing what you can learn about yourself by writing your thoughts and documenting your memories; you can see what works for you and you recall more of those special moments.